-Each team must show the minimum $1,400 fundraising requirement on their Teamspace by the Friday before event week in order to participate.
+From 2019 each team must show the minimum $1,600 fundraising requirement on their Teamspace by the Friday before event week in order to participate.
 However your Teamspace will remain live for several weeks after the event until Celebration Night, so you can continue to actively fundraise after the event.

 From the moment you register for Oxfam Trailwalker you are fully supported with your fundraising and training by our team.
 As a registered participant, you will receive your very own fundraising Teamspace webpage, a variety of fundraising materials to collect donations at work and events, and a comprehensive online Fundraising Guide jammed packed with tips and tricks to maximise your fundraising efforts.
 You’ll also have access to our Oxfam Fundraising Coordinators,who are full of fundraising knowledge and can help you develop a fundraising plan suited to your team.
 We have no doubt you’ll be able to reach and surpass your fundraising goal.
 Visit our online fundraising resources for more information.